ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 To be sure, many theories have been proposed.
 But over the years, there is disagreement about which of those theories is the right one.

-The first explanation for why Batch Norm worked, by the original inventors was based on something called Internal Covariate Shift.
-Later in another [paper](https://arxiv.org/pdf/1805.11604.pdf) by MIT researchers, that theory was refuted, and an alternate proposed based on Smoothening of the Loss and Gradient curves.
-These are the two most well-known hypotheses, so let's go over these below.
+The first explanation by the original inventors for why Batch Norm worked, was based on something called Internal Covariate Shift.
+Later in another [paper](https://arxiv.org/pdf/1805.11604.pdf) by MIT researchers, that theory was refuted, and an alternate view was proposed based on Smoothening of the Loss and Gradient curves.
+These are the two most well-known hypotheses, so let's go over them below.

-#### Internal Covariate Shift
+## Theory 1 - Internal Covariate Shift
-If you're like me, I'm sure you find this terminology quite intimidating!
-What does it mean, in simple language?
+If you're like me, I'm sure you find this terminology quite intimidating! :-) What does it mean, in simple language?

 Let's say that we want to train a model and the ideal target output function (although we don't know it ahead of time) that the model needs to learn is as below.